- Significant rotation or movement of the body to develop momentum for a strike

 |Yama Tsuki||Haito Uchi||Mae Fumikomi Geri|

 You will likely notice a few things while looking at the list above.
-Firstly, the list includes several open handed strikes.
+Firstly, the list includes several open-handed strikes.
 Secondly, the list includes kicks.
 This is because Otoko No Atemi Waza refers to a striking concept rather than a particular type of strike.

 Some people make the mistake of thinking that an Otoko No Atemi is a “finishing strike” intended to put an end to the conflict or to render your opponent unable to continue.
 You should never consider any strike to be a “finishing strike”.
 This places you at a severe mental disadvantage since you subconsciously believe the conflict will be over following the strike.
 Your opponent may not have the same opinion, especially if they have absorbed, blocked, deflected, or simply avoided your strike.

-Otoko No Atemi are delivered when the opportunity to strike hard presents itself, but these strikes can come at the start, in the middle, or at the end of a conflict.
+Otoko No Atemi is delivered when the opportunity to strike hard presents itself, but these strikes can come at the start, in the middle, or at the end of a conflict.
 They are simply tools that you can use when you feel the circumstances support and warrant their use.

 Practice these strikes on a bag or some other largely immovable object until you can strike repeatedly in a very hard and powerful manner with proper form.
 Practice them slowly with training partners so you can both offer feedback to one another about structure, form, and angular deliveries as a method of improving your skills.